• Skip to content

 How common is Fragile X in autistic children?

-Fragile X is recognised as a genetic cause of autism, and autism is relatively common in children with Fragile X. But only a small number of autistic children also have Fragile X because Fragile X occurs much less frequently than autism.
+Fragile X is a genetic cause of autism, and autism is relatively common in children with fragile X. But only a small number of autistic children also have fragile X syndrome (around 1%) because fragile X occurs much less frequently than autism.

 Treatment, therapies and supports for Fragile X